nhentheary/cambodia-tax-calculator/README.md

 ## 📄 License

+## 📄 License
-This project was created for academic purposes at the **Institute of Technology of Cambodia (ITC)**.
+Academic project — Institute of Technology of Cambodia (ITC), 2026.

 ---